 Breadboards are not Permanent (mostly)

 While breadboards are very good at fast prototyping and testing, they are not meant for permanency.
-A circuit on a breadboard can still be taken apart quite easily (in case of a fall or a bump) and is much larger than it needs to be because the components are not connected to each other by the shortest path.
+A circuit on a breadboard can still be taken apart quite easily (in case of a fall or a bump) and is much larger than needed because the components are not connected to each other via the shortest possible path.
 Let us explore some ways to make our circuits more permanent.

 Perfboards are thin sheets made up of non-conductive material which have holes or “perforations” on them.
-These perforations are made at regular intervals and are ringed with conductive material (copper or steel).
+These perforations are made at regular intervals and are ringed with conductive material (copper, steel or sometimes even gold).
 These perforations, similar to the pins on a breadboard, allow you to place parts inside.
-Unlike a breadboard, however, they are not connected to each other in any way and require the component to be soldered for a firm connection to be made.
+Unlike a breadboard, however, they are not connected to each other in any way and require the component to be soldered for connections to be made.
 Shown below is an acrylic perfboard with copper rings.

 A perfboard can also be made to custom dimensions (or shape) as per your circuit’s needs.
-A perfboard is a partial step in the direction of a permanent circuit, but a more permanent, rugged and compact solution is to use a Printed Circuit Board.
+It is a partial step from a breadboard towards a permanent circuit.
+A more permanent, rugged and compact solution is to use a Printed Circuit Board.

 Printed Circuit Boards

-Printed Circuit Boards (PCBs) are similar to perfboards, but allow you to exactly choose where the holed will be and connect them through direct conductive traces rather than wires.
-They also allow Surface Mount Components (components which do not have pins but are rather soldered to flat pads) to be used, which a perfboard does not allow.
+Printed Circuit Boards (PCBs) are similar to perfboards, but give greater freedom in where the holes/pins are placed and connect them through conductive traces on the board itself, rather than wires.
+They also allow Surface Mount Components (components which do not have pins but are rather soldered to flat pads) to be used, which neither perfboards nor breadboards allow.
 Shown below is a PCB.

-The process of designing and manufacturing a PCB is very time consuming, however and must only be done when you are sure of the circuit and are ready to mass produce it.
+The process of designing and manufacturing a PCB is very time consuming, however and should only be done when you are sure of the circuit (and are ready to mass produce it).
 At the end of this blog you will find listed some ways to design your PCB and have it constructed.
 For a detailed tutorial on this, click here.

 After reading this blog, you should be better prepared to use breadboards and make neat looking circuits.
 I hope you found this blog useful and learnt something new.
 If you have any questions or feedback, feel free to leave it in the comments down below.